gizem-akman/MutualEnforcementPolicy/README.md

-## Codes of the ProVerif model of Mutual Enforcement Policy (MPE) Protocols
+## ProVerif implementation of Mutual Enforcement Policy (MPE) Protocols

 The ProVerif model of the protocols, proposed in the paper with title _"Policy Enforcement Protocols with Split Keys"_, can be found in this repository.
 This paper is submitted to MIST 2025.